cschroed-usgs/MLR-Integration-Testing/README.md

 - Figure out the IP for your Docker Machine VM via `docker-machine ip <vm name>`

-- Edit `configuration/local/config/common/config.env` and replace `water.auth.server` with IP of Docker VM
+- Edit `configuration/local/config/common/config.env` and replace `auth.server` with IP of Docker VM

 - Edit `configuration/local/local.jmeter.properties` and replace `localhost` with IP of Docker VM